faithletzkus/SecretSantaJava/README.md

 - Tests that Santa Solutions are being generated properly.
 That is:
     - it does not come up with more solutions than what are possible
     - it comes up with all possible solutions
+- *Note: I did this on participant groups of size 3-8 (up to 8, because that is all my computer could handle)
-- To accomplish this, I had to figure out exactly how many possible solutions there are to the Secret Santa problem.
+- To accomplish the tests in testGenerateNewSantaSolution, I had to figure out exactly how many possible solutions there are to the Secret Santa problem.
 For this, I learned about derangements in math, which you can also learn about by simple searching for Secret Santa derangement.
 The equation is

     ( n-1 )*( D(n-1) + D(n-2) )